AbhiRP/Kobuki-SLAM/README.md

    <img src = "Images/SLAM_mapping_2.png">
 </p>

+The kobuki is moved around the environment using `keyop` for mapping.
 After mapping is finished, the created map can be saved to a file using `map_saver` service.
 ```
 rosrun map_server map_saver
 ```